opensearch-project/opensearch-build/DEVELOPER_GUIDE.md

 pipenv, version 19.0
 ```

+On Windows, run `pyenv rehash` if `pipenv` cannot be found.
+This rehashes pyenv shims, creating a `pipenv` file in `/.pyenv/pyenv-win/shims/`.

 #### NVM and Node

 Install [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to use the Node 10.24.1 version as it is required

 ```